Omotayo21/Product-feedback-app/README.md

-# Expense Tracker App
+# Product feedback app

-This is a Expense Tracker app built with Next.js, Mongoose, MongoDB, jwttoken, bcryptjs, react-chart-js, Nodemailer, Tailwind CSS and Redux, .
+This is a Product feedback app app built with Next.js, Mongoose, MongoDB, jwttoken, bcryptjs,  Nodemailer, Tailwind CSS .
+Designand data gottend from a Front-end mentor challenge

 ## Features

-- **Add Expense and Revenue:**
- -Users can select categories, add expenses and revenues, -Users will get notified when expense is sucessfully added -Users can view their transaction history in the transaction page
+- **Create feedbacks:**
+ -Users can sign up and login and logout seamlessly, -Users can create a feedback and can comment and reply to a feedback, -Users can upvote a particular feedback they like

 - **User Interface:**
   - Responsive design using Tailwind CSS.